ethereum/trin/book/src/developers/architecture/testing.md

 ## Network simulation

 The `test-utp` crate is part of continuous integration (CI).
-This sets up client and server insfrastructure on a single machine to test data streaming with simulated packet loss.
+This sets up client and server infrastructure on a single machine to test data streaming with simulated packet loss.

 ## Hive

-Hive testing runs Trin as a node and challenges it in a peer to peer envorinment.
+Hive testing runs Trin as a node and challenges it in a peer to peer environment.
 This involves creating a docker image with the Trin binary and passing it to Hive.

 Hive itself is a fork of Ethereum hive testing and exists as `portal-hive`, an